-As BMI itself does not describe the ratio of LBM to BF, we need to consider if it’s possible to have high BF levels while also having a healthy range BMI.
+As BMI itself does not describe the ratio of LBM to BF, one consideration is if it’s possible to have high BF levels while also having a healthy range BMI.
 It turns out this is indeed possible.
 In the fitness world this is commonly referred to as “skinny fat”.
 In the literature this has been termed several things, including “overfat”, and it’s estimated that >20% of individuals with a normal BMI have an elevated BF%, both in adult populations and pediatric populations.(Maffetone, 2020; Javed, 2015).
-This means that just because someone has a BMI classified as healthy does not mean their BF% is healthy.
+In a cross-sectional study this extended to elderly adults (mean age 80) where ~18% of the individuals with a healthy BMI had an elevated waist-to-height ratio.(Assumpção, 2021) This means that just because someone has a BMI classified as healthy does not mean their body composition is healthy.
 While this is in part due to having too much BF, it can also be attributed in part due to a lack of LBM.

 TIP: For individuals with a healthy BMI but elevated BF%, there are two primary options: